 c) Search for a steady industry instead (do you research regarding the likelihood of automation)

-And the fourth and only viable option if you don't want to work in an office for your entire life time (first option) or want to get replaced by some people on 99designs and Fiverr or a new tool which builds ready-to-sale products using drag-and-drop is the second option coupled with one important distinction: ride the horse yourself.
+And the fourth and only viable option, if you don't want to work in an office for your entire lifetime (first option) or want to get replaced by some people on 99designs and Fiverr or a new tool which builds ready-to-sale products using drag-and-drop, is the second option coupled with one important distinction: ride the horse yourself.

 Be the one who built that new tool, be the one who built that new platform.

-In this crazy game called IT industry, you're actually better off bearing full risk and calling yourself "serial entrepreneur" than seeking a stable job, because you will never get a decent life working 24/7 for some ESOPs worth 200k which you probably won't get.
+In this crazy game called the IT industry, you're actually better off bearing full risk and calling yourself "serial entrepreneur" than seeking a stable job, because you will never get a decent life working 24/7 for some ESOPs worth 200k which you probably won't get.

 Focus on quality, not speed; prioritize correctness over "move fast and break things" — those are things where a college degree can help you, but if you're disciplined you can reach that through pure endurance and hard work, too.

-This is not a recipe for success, but I hope it can inspire you to build something that truly matters, something that you've created and own.
+This is not a recipe for success, but I hope it can inspire you to build something that truly matters, something that you've created and that you own.
 If it's not for the money (that motivation won't be enough), it sure is for that feeling.

 But don't listen to me, head over to Sam Altman's startup class